 For example, if you have a 30-year fixed-rate mortgage for $300,000 at a 6% interest rate, your monthly payment will be $1,799 from year one to year 30.

 Stability and predictability make 30-year fixed-rate mortgages the most popular type of home loan, with 90% of homebuyers choosing this option.

 Keep in mind that many homeowners pay their property taxes and homeowners insurance premiums with an escrow or impound account that adds those costs to their mortgage payment.
 Changes to those costs will affect the total you pay to your lender each month.

 |Interest rate stays the same.||Market interest rates can fall, leaving you stuck with a higher rate unless you refinance.|

-Most ARMs lock in an interest rate for an initial term of three, five, seven, or 10 years.
-After that, the interest rate will adjust according to market rates, typically once a year.
+An ARM has an interest rate that changes.
+Most ARMs lock in an interest rate for an initial term, which usually lasts three, five, or seven years.
+After that, the interest rate adjusts according to market rates, typically once a year.

-For example, if you have a 30-year 5/1 ARM for $300,000 at a 3.5% interest rate, your payment for the initial term will be $1,347 a month.
-After five years, if your interest rate increases to 4%, your payments for the next year would go up to $1,420.
-If your rate adjusts down to 3%, your next 12 payments would be $1,276 each.
+For example, if you get a 30-year 5/1 ARM for $300,000 at a 5.5% interest rate, your payment for the initial term will be $1,703 a month.
+After five years, if the interest rate increases to 6%, your payments for the next year would go up to $1,799.
+If your rate adjusts down to 3%, your next 12 payments would be $1,610 each.